romland/smoozoo/README.md

         Use mouse/finger on minimap to move viewport in all directions (depending on zoom level)

 ### Demo
-For some odd reason, Smoozoo is a lot smoother in Firefox than in Chrome.
-That's good!
+Note: it's a very low-end host, image will take a few seconds to load.

 https://oobabooga.com/smoozoo/

-Note: it's a very low-end host, image will take a few seconds to load.

 ### About
 I originally built Smoozoo (it did not have a name) for another project